Chinese Imperial Officials 官宦 guān huàn

 To be appointed to a government post in the Imperial civil service a candidate had to show proficiency in the public examinations.
 We have a whole section dedicated to the details of the examination system.
-The open and fair examination and administration system impressed the Europeans so much that soon enough these ideas began to be copied back in Europe.
+The open and fair examination and administration system impressed the Europeans so much that soon enough these ideas began to be copied back home.

 Boys, perhaps as young as eight years old would learn by heart the basics of the written language from such books as the Three Character Classic.
 Already they were set apart from the mass of illiterate people.
 Their education then took in mathematics with numerical problems to solve.
-Even a bright student may need to study up to the age of 30 to prepare for the top level of examination.
+Even a bright student would need to study up to the age of 30 to prepare for the top level of examination.
 However the examinations selected not just on knowledge but also on acceptance of the philosophic orthodoxy.
 Novel interpretations of the Classics rarely won favor and so the system stultified intellectual inquiry and development.
 Schools and academies passed on knowledge to the next generation of officials.

 Once they passed the examinations they would join a pool of courtiers awaiting an appointment and undertake menial duties.
 Once appointed they entered a probationary period.
 A report appraising junior officials was written so that their performance could be assessed.
 Their grade determined their stipend and they were paid in grain, coin and silk depending on circumstances.

 Officials aspired to jobs in central government and may be even run one of the nine ministries of state.
-Most official appointments were for three years, this was important as it did not allow time for the appointed official to set up a web of corruption.
+Most official appointments were for three years, this was important as it did not allow enough time for the appointed official to set up a web of corruption.

 In Han dynasty times an initiative attempted to make appointments to be on merit rather than patronage.
 Twenty orders of seniority were created and only the top 'marquis' grade was hereditary.
 Twelve of the grades were intended for officials not the aristocracy.
 If an official committed a crime they lost their post and became an ordinary member of the public again - their immediate family could be used as slaves.
 At this time about 1% of population lived as 'property' of an owner, although a slave owner had limited rights over their slaves but there was no mechanism to become a freeman.

 The nine levels of nobility were mirrored by nine levels of civil administration (九品 jiǔ pǐn), appointed on merit.
 The founding Tang Emperor Taizong set up a re-invigorated examination system to root out patronage and nepotism.
 Both the aristocracy and senior officials were exempt from taxation - a useful benefit.
 Officials had little local power and independence, it was a very centralized system and is aptly described as numerous villages ruled by the Emperor - a very flat power pyramid.
-Some emperors took it upon themselves to choose candidates for even junior positions.
+Some emperors took it upon themselves to select candidates for even junior positions.

 The Emperor met with a Council of State every day to discuss matters of the day.
 There was also a Cabinet or Inner Chancery.
 Beneath these two bodies were six ministries (civil service, revenue, rites, defense, justice and public works).

 Five ranks of nobles were instituted.
 The Chinese had a novel system of hereditary, a son only inherited a grade one level lower than his father.
-This prevented the system accumulating more and more people in top grades.
+This prevented the system accumulating more and more people at the top.
 It gave the incentive for the son to serve the emperor well in the hope he would be promoted back up to his father's grade.
 However the family of Confucius was exempt from this rule and maintained the highest rank.
 The ranks were Duke 公爵 gōng jué; Marquis 侯爵 hóu jué; Earl 伯爵 bó jué; Viscount 子爵 zǐ jué and Baron 男爵 nán jué.
 There was also the position of Viceroy 总督 zǒng dū who had full civil and military control over a province or group of provinces.
 Each province would also have a treasurer; a grain superintendent; a salt superintendent (salt was a government monopoly and useful source of tax) and a chief judge.

 In the Qing the Imperial administration (内务府 nèi wù fǔ department) the Manchu nobles held the top posts became very powerful and corrupt.
 Their sole source of income was the Imperial budget and hundreds were paid to do the job of one person.
 The officials understood their predicament and resisted the reforms to reduce the expenditure and the size of the Imperial household.
 Officials came to expect a sizable proportion of all money that passed through their hands.
 Everyone colluded with the system to inflate Imperial costs and take their cut.
 They acted in self interest rather than the best interests of the Emperor or the country.

 Such a centralized and hierarchical system of government needed independent oversight.
 In China the judiciary was not independent so an unjust action made by the state could not be corrected in the courts.
 From the earliest days of control (Qin dynasty) a system of censors was introduced to perform this function of independent assessment and investigation.
-They formed the separate department of state: the Court of Censors who oversaw justice and the operation of other officials and even the Emperor.
+They formed a separate department of state: the Court of Censors who oversaw justice and the operation of other officials and even the Emperor.
 They were known as 耳目官 ěr mù guān ‘Ear and eye officials’ and wrote 'memorials' that were sent direct to the Emperor.

 Once appointed the life of an official was highly constrained.
 Typically an official would be sent to a series of remote provinces for terms of three years.
 Both the remote location and limited term were crucial measures to limit corruption.
 An official would not take his parents with him when taking up the post, as he may have conflicting demands from father and Emperor - a dilemma for anyone following the Confucian philosophy.
 Officials were often moved between departments and rarely had a career in just one form of administration.
 An official would not have local contacts to tempt him into making decisions and appointments based on personal patronage, the limited tenure also combated corruption as his successor would likely report any misdemeanors.